Disclosure: This post may contain affiliate links.

 - 1/4 cup parsley chopped

-- Salt pepper and red pepper flakes to taste
+- Salt, pepper, red pepper flakes to taste

 - Optional: 2-3 radishes sliced